Fano insurgency: Sexual violence as a systematic weapon

-Multiple reports dating back to the start of the Tigray conflict in late 2020 and continuing to this day, show that sexual violence was used as a terrorizing weapon against women, during the Fano insurgency.
+Multiple reports dating back to the start of the Tigray war in November 2020 and continuing to this day, show that sexual violence was used as a terrorizing weapon against women, during the Fano insurgency.
 During the Fano uprising, in Ethiopia’s Amhara region, there have been many reports of sexual violence linked to the fighting.
 Human rights groups and doctors say thousands of women and girls have come for help after being raped or sexually abused, and they believe many more survivors never come forward because of shame, fear, or lack of services.
 These attacks happen together with other serious abuses like killings, arrests without reason, and attacks on clinics and hospitals.
 In this way, sexual violence is used as a weapon of war to scare people, harm their bodies, and break apart their communities.

 The EHRC said that the Ethiopian Air Force's airstrikes and drone strikes on the cities of Debre Birhan, Finote Selam, and Bure has caused civilian casualties as well as damage to residential and public areas.
 Civilians in Bahir Dar were reportedly dragged out of their homes and "killed on the streets or outside their houses while some youths were specifically targeted for searches and subjected to beatings and killings."
 People of Amhara origin in the Ethiopian capital of Addis Ababa were reportedly subjected to widespread arrests by security forces.
 The EHRC also said it had received "credible reports" that extrajudicial killings by security forces had taken place in Shewa Robit and that civilian casualties and property damage had occurred in Gondar.
 On 30 January 2024, the ENDF reportedly carried out a massacre in Merawi that resulted in at least 89 civilian deaths.
 On 31 March 2025, ENDF soldiers reportedly killed at least 40 civilians, including women and children, in Birakat, a town in the Mecha woreda of West Gojjam Zone and surrounding villages, during house-to-house searches following clashes with local forces.
 Human rights monitors and independent reports described the killings as a reprisal attack carried out after the ENDF retook the area from Fano militia groups.
 The Birakat massacre has drawn comparisons to earlier incidents, such as the Merawi massacre in January 2024, and has been cited by observers as part of a broader pattern of retaliatory violence by government forces in the region.